mikeizbicki/ucr-cs100/textbook/tools/latex/README.md

 **- book**

-Here are some options within the chosen style
+Here are some options within the chosen style:

 **- size:** Letter Standard (12pt is more used)

 **- twoside:** prints on both sides of the page;